Japan - Gender equality

 - Humanitarian relief, recovery, and reconstruction assistance.

 Japan provides a limited amount of gender-specific ODA through multilaterals.
-Japan has supported UN Women since its founding with total contributions of US$159 million from 2011 to 2020, including US$23 million in 2020.
-Japan also contributes to the United Nations Population Fund, UNFPA (see Sector: ‘Health’).
+Japan has supported UN Women since its founding with total contributions of US$159 million from 2011 to 2020, and was the ninth-largest government donor in 2021, providing US$21 million.
+Japan also contributes gender-specific ODA through the United Nations Population Fund, UNFPA (see Sector: ‘Health’).

 Japan provides less principal gender funding than most other donors

-Within the US$4.2 billion of Japan's gender equality-focused ODA in 2019, US$103 million was directed to projects which addressed gender in a principal way (see box).
-This represents just 1% of all bilateral allocable ODA (DAC average: 6%).
+Within the US$4.3 billion of Japan’s gender equality-focused ODA in 2020, US$105 million was directed to projects which addressed gender in a principal way (see box).
+This represents just 1% of all bilateral allocable ODA (DAC average: 7%).
 This makes Japan one of the lowest DAC members (28th) in terms of relative focus on principal gender funding.

-Meanwhile, US$4.1 billion of Japan's ODA was categorized in 2019 as addressing gender in a significant way (see box).
-This funding is comprised largely of infrastructure projects which are categorized increasingly as gender-significant funding.
+Meanwhile, US$4.2 billion of Japan’s ODA was categorized in 2020 as addressing gender in a significant way (see box).
+This funding is comprised largely of infrastructure projects, which are categorized increasingly as gender-significant funding.

-Projects that did not address gender represent the majority of bilateral allocable ODA (US$8.0 billion or 59%) with one-tenth of funding not screened for the gender policy marker (US$1.4 billion or 10%).
+Projects that did not address gender represent the majority of bilateral allocable ODA (US$8.5 billion, or 61%), while nearly one-tenth of funding was not screened for the gender policy marker (US$1.2 billion, or 9%).

 MOFA sets priorities and allocates multilateral contributions for gender equality; JICA develops bilateral projects